kurron/c4-architecture-template/guidebook/guidebook.md

 1. Has each interface been thought about from a technical perspective?
   * what is the technical definition of an interface?
   * if messaging is being used, which queues and topics are components using to communicate?
-  * what format are the messages (eg. plain text, Avro, JSON)?
+  * what format are the messages (e.g. plain text, Avro, JSON)?
   * are they synchronous or asynchronous?
   * are asynchronous messaging links guaranteed?
   * are subscribers durable where necessary?